Amos47/2400/Chapter 1.md

 6. Communications - means of sending messages, orders, etc., including telephone, telegraph, radio, and television.
 7. Biology: a) activity by one organism that changes or has the potential to change the behavior of other organisms; b) transfer of information from one cell or molecule to another, as by chemical or electrical signals.

-Now isn't that interesting, thae Biology parts?
+Now isn't that interesting, the Biology parts?
 That's exactly what we are saying about Information.
-Specifically that we define information (being data in a context that has relevance) as something that is communicated and can cause *change*.
+Specifically that we define information (that it emerges from data in a context) as something that is communicated and can cause *change*.
 So in nature, a large part of communication involves change, and such communication is achieved by the exchange of *information*.

 ### Context
 ![visualthesaurus.com Definition of context](./Images/vt_context.PNG)